mrkeuz/vlcsync/README.md

 ## Contributing

 Any thoughts, ideas and contributions welcome!

+Special thanks for **KorDen32** for inspiration! 😉

 Enjoy! 🚀